PaCo: Preconditions Attributed to Commonsense Knowledge: Experiments

-We assess the novelty of our benchmark through evaluating representative NLP systems on the three tasks.
+We assess our benchmark through evaluating representative NLP systems on the three tasks.
+This part starts with details about experimental setups (Section~\ref{subsubsec:base-results-setup}), followed by result analysis for the three tasks (Sections~\ref{subsubsec:task-base-results}).

-\subsection{Experimental Setup}
+\subsubsection{Experimental Setup}

-For each task, we start from available pretrained models and evaluate their performance on the test set in zero-shot and fully-trained setups.
-To create the test set, we use a uniform random split of the edges that each instance stems from with $[0.45, 0.15, 0.40]$ ratio of the data for train/dev/test.
-The rationale for splitting based on the edges instead of the task-instances is to prevent data leakage into the test sets through shared edges.
+For each task, we start from available pretrained models and evaluate their performance on the test set in zero-shot and fine-tuned setups.
+To create the test set, we use a uniform random split of the \facts that each task's instance is stemed from.
+For the split we use the $[0.45, 0.15, 0.40]$ ratio of the data for train/dev/test.
+The rationale for splitting based on the \facts instead of the task instances is to prevent data leakage into the test sets through shared edges.
 The experiments are conducted on a commodity workstation with an Intel Xeon Gold 5217 CPU and an NVIDIA RTX 8000 GPU .
-For all the experiments, after loading the pre-trained model, we report results under two settings: (1) zero-shot results, and (2) fine-tuned from those models that are further fine-tuned on the whole training set.
+For all the tasks, we use \emph{allennlp}~\cite{Gardner2017AllenNLP} library for the Textual Entailment~(TE) model~\cite{parikh2016decomposable} and use \emph{huggingface}~\cite{huggingface} for the rest of them.

+For the human evaluations of \nli and \mcqa, we used a small ($100$) sample from test subset of each task and asked a CS graduate student to answer them.
+We then report the respective evaluation metric based on the task, as detailed below.